openpeeps/kapsis/README.md

 👋 Yay!
 My command line interface

 Main commands:
   new app|rest                  Create a new project

 Dev stuff:
-  hello                 A second command hello.world           A sub command
+  hello <input> --jazz          A second command hello.world                   A sub command
 ```

 Append a command with `-h` to show all flags/arguments, including description, for example